oleglukin/nishi-seto/sparkclient/README.md

 Use sbt to run it like this:
 `sbt run /tmp/input http://localhost:9000/api/source/agg-`
 The first argument is the data input folder.
 The second argument is the Client API endpoint to post source aggregations to.
 At the end it constructs a URL like this: `http://localhost:9000/api/source/agg-CPST_GL9951FT/true/48813`.
-See Client API methods documentation.
+See Client API methods documentation ([readme](/client-api/README.md)).
 Once compiled select this main class to run: `nishiseto.SourceAnalysisLocalApp`.

 # Possible Failures